nexiality/documentation/release/nexial-core-v3.8.changelog.md

   the automation to pause (and poll) until the request is completed and the session is "unblocked" from further interaction.
 - reduce poll time from 1000ms to 200ms to improve overall performance.
+- code fix to parse correctly TN5250 table with overrun cell data (cell data that is longer than the associated header).